-Originally grown in South and Central Asia before spreading across the continents, alfalfa microgreens have stood the test of time.
-Alfalfa sprouts are brimming with nutrition and have long been praised as a superior source of proteins, minerals, and vitamins.
+Benefits of Alfalfa Sprouts – Originally grown in South and Central Asia before spreading across the continents, alfalfa microgreens have stood the test of time.
+Alfalfa sprouts are nourishing and have long been praised as a superior source of proteins, minerals, and vitamins.

 Despite belonging to the legume family, alfalfa sprouts are often thought of as herbs.
 This is likely due to their long history of medicinal uses.
 Soothing everything from kidney and prostate conditions to arthritis, our knowledge of the health-boosting power of natural alfalfa sprouts is ever-expanding.

 By far one of the greatest draws of alfalfa microgreens is the abundance of fiber found at its core.
 This essential nutrient helps maintain our health and also plays a key role in consistent weight loss.
 This makes the alfalfa sprout an effective addition to your dieting strategy.

 Not only do alfalfa herbs possess a wealth of healing properties they are also incredibly resilient microgreens.
 Alfalfa shoots typically survive for 4-8 years, but with the right care are capable of thriving for up to 2 decades.

 Given its great blend of nutrients and staggering durability, alfalfa sprouts make a superb addition to any garden or greenhouse.

 Alfalfa sprouts are a staple of the rising health movement.
 This petite microgreen boasts a healthy nutrient profile and a remarkably low-calorie count.